Who was Emilia Breitholtz?

 The search goes on.
 There are more names to follow in Augusta and Lotten’s correspondence and more stories about forgotten lives.

-One thought on “Who was Emilia Breitholtz?”
+One response to “Who was Emilia Breitholtz?”